10 Tips To Help Your Child With Anger

-8. Help your child develop emotional intelligence.
+10. Help your child develop emotional intelligence.

 Kids who are comfortable with their feelings manage their anger constructively.
 There's a whole section on this website on emotional intelligence.

 Some kids, unfortunately, don't feel safe expressing their uncomfortable feelings.
 Sometimes they have parents who discount or even ridicule their fears or disappointments.
 Sometimes they've been sent to their rooms to "calm down" and never received the help they needed to handle their upsets.
 Sometimes the pain or grief just feels too overwhelming.
 They try hard to repress their fears, jealousies, and anxieties, but repressed feelings have a way of popping out unmodulated, as when an otherwise loving preschooler suddenly hits the baby.
 These kids live in fear of their feelings.
 To fend off this reservoir of fear, grief, or other pain, these kids get angry -- and they stay angry.
-When this happens, a child needs professional help.
+When this happens, a child may benefit from professional help.

 - She frequently loses friends, alienates adults, or is otherwise embroiled in interpersonal conflict.